Vampire squid: Systematics

+Biology

-The vampire squid is an extreme example of a deep sea cephalopod, thought to reside at aphotic (lightless) depths from 600 to 900 m or more.
+The vampire squid's worldwide range is confined to the tropics and subtropics.
+This species is an extreme example of a deep sea cephalopod, thought to reside at aphotic (lightless) depths from 600 to 900 m or more.
 Within this region of the world's oceans is a discrete habitat known as the oxygen minimum zone (OMZ).
-Within the zone, the saturation of oxygen is too low to support aerobic metabolism in most complex organisms.
+Within an OMZ, the saturation of oxygen is too low to support aerobic metabolism in most complex organisms.
 The vampire squid is the only cephalopod able to live its entire life cycle in the minimum zone, at oxygen saturations as low as 3%.

-The vampire squid's worldwide range is confined to the tropics and subtropics.
+What behavioral data is known has been gleaned from ephemeral encounters with remotely operated underwater vehicles (ROV).
+Vampire squid are frequently injured during capture, and can survive up to two months in aquaria.
+It has been hypothesized that they can live for over eight years.

 To cope with life in the suffocating depths, vampire squids have developed several adaptations: Of all deep-sea cephalopods, their mass-specific metabolic rate is the lowest.
-Their blue blood's hemocyanin binds and transports oxygen more efficiently than in other cephalopods, aided by gills with an especially large surface area.
-The animals have weak musculature, but maintain agility and buoyancy with little effort because of sophisticated statocysts (balancing organs akin to a human's inner ear) and ammonium-rich gelatinous tissues closely matching the density of the surrounding seawater.
+Their blue blood's hemocyanin binds and transports oxygen more efficiently than in other cephalopods, aided by gills possessing an especially large surface area.
+The animals have weak musculature and a greatly reduced shell, but maintain agility and buoyancy with little effort because of sophisticated statocysts (balancing organs akin to a human's inner ear) and ammonium-rich gelatinous tissues closely matching the density of the surrounding seawater.
 The vampire squid's ability to thrive in OMZs also keeps it safe from apex predators that require a large amount of oxygen to live.

-The vampire squid possesses large eyes and optic lobes which may be an adaptation to increase sensitivity for long-ranging detection of bioluminescence and monitoring a huge water volume where density of prey and mates is low.
+The vampire squid's large eyes and optic lobes (of their brain) may be an adaptation for greater sensitivity to distant bioluminescence; signs of animals, such as prey aggregations or potential mates.
+This sensitivity is useful when monitoring a vast area of the water column, which is largely featureless at these depths.

+Antipredator behavior

+Like many deep-sea cephalopods, the vampire squid lacks ink sacs.
+This, along with their low metabolic rate, lead to it adapting various alternate methods of defence.
+If disturbed, it will curl its arms up outwards and wrap them around its body, turning itself inside-out in a way, making itself seem larger and exposing the spiny projections on its tentacles (the cirri).
+The underside of the cape is heavily pigmented, concealing most of the body's photophores.
+The glowing arm tips are clustered together far above the animal's head, diverting attack away from critical areas.
+This antipredator behavior is dubbed the "pumpkin" or "pineapple" posture.
+The armtips regenerate, so if they are bitten off, they can serve as a diversion allowing the animal to escape while its predator is distracted.